 Aligning internal difference-makers

 A campaign thrives when fundraisers, board members, leadership, and other key stakeholders speak with one voice.
-Workshopping messaging with these groups isn’t just about buy-in — it’s about identifying gaps before they become roadblocks.
+Workshopping messaging with these groups is about identifying gaps before they become roadblocks.

 - Leadership and campaign counsel: These advisors inform messaging true to strategic priorities and compelling to donors.